YanY-Henry/yany-henry.github.io/README.md

 ## TODO

-Sometimes when I find some typo or there are some pending achievements to be updated, I'll put them here first.
-And integrate them into my CV and personal pages in my free time.
+Sometimes, when I come across typos or have pending achievements to update, I like to refine them here before integrating them into my CV and personal pages during my free time.

 ###### About Me
 Nothing more